 New cheeses are those that haven’t aged quite as long.
 Fresh cheeses like mozzarella, burrata, ricotta, or mascarpone are part of this category.
 They are milky-white with a higher moisture content and are very, very mild.
 Younger cheeses also have a much softer texture.
 Queso Fresco and Feta are also in this category, and are crumbly rather than soft.

 When you hear or see goat cheese, usually it refers to chevre, which is a fresh goat cheese.
 But there are dozens and dozens of goat cheeses available — fresh and aged.
 You’ll even find brie made from goat’s milk.
 The popular Scandinavian Brunost type cheeses, such as Norway’s gjetost, are made with goat’s or a mixture of goat’s and cow’s milk.
 Cheeses made from sheep or goat milk tends to have a stronger (some would say gamier) taste than cow’s milk.

-Secret #2: Almost every cheese board includes a blue cheese.
+Secret #2: Almost every cheese board ideas includes a blue cheese.
 The blue refers to the blue veins that result when a cheese is inoculated with mold and allowed to age.
 Blues can be very strong it they’ve been aged for a long time, or mild in newer cheeses.

 The blues pictured above are arranged from mild to strong — Morbier (not a blue, that line in the middle is ash), Huntsman (also known as Stilchester, a combination of Double Gloucester and Stilton), Stilton, and Queso de Valdeón, which is aged for a long time and wrapped in sycamore leaves.